 The Audit and Compliance Committee's duties include liaising with the external auditors in order to receive information regarding such issues as may jeopardise the independence of the latter.

 In fact, there is a direct relationship between the members of the Committee and the external auditors, with the latter attending the meetings held by this Committee in person.
-The Audit and Compliance Committee prepares, on an annual basis, a report on the independence of the external auditor.
-As a general rule, in each meeting of the Audit and Compliance Committee with the external auditor without the presence of the managers of the Company.
+As a general rule, in each meeting of the Audit and Compliance Committee, the Directors meet with the external auditor without the presence of the managers of the Company.